edu05/java-katas/src/main/java/kata/amazon/README.md

 1. When a `Customer` buys an `Item` it gets dispatched by the `Warehouse`
 2. When a `Customer` buys an `Item` they have to pay for it with the `Wallet`
 3. When a `Customer` buys an `Item` they get notified about their purchase with the `Notifier`
+4. When a `Customer` doesn't have enough money to buy an `Item` they get an error by throwing a `NotEnoughMoneyException` exception and nothing is dispatched and no notification is sent and no money is billed